6G

 “NGMN’s 6G programme is shaping the foundation for the next generation of mobile networks by aligning industry requirements, technology priorities and sustainability objectives.
 By bringing together operators and the global ecosystem, we ensure that 6G evolves in a way that delivers real value, resilience and long-term societal benefit.”

-Senior Programme Manager, NGMN
+Senior Programme Manager (external), NGMN

 johann.reindl@external.ngmn.org